-In previous years, tidewater gobies (Eucyclogobius newberryi) were abundant at the southern slough channel terminal arms (sites #8 and #9), where over a hundred individuals would be caught in one sampling period (month).
-In 2016, only 11 tidewater goby individuals were sampled the sampling season.
-The low numbers are highly likely due to degraded or loss of backwater habitat, caused by sedimentation and/or erosion of channel features, within the created slough channels at three sites (sites #8, #9, and #14) that previously held high concentrations of tidewater goby.
+In previous years immediately after construction of the tidal marsh in 2013, tidewater gobies (Eucyclogobius newberryi) were abundant at the southern slough channel terminal arms (sites #8 and #9), where over a hundred individuals would be caught in one sampling period (month).
+In 2017, only 13 tidewater goby individuals were sampled the sampling season.
+The low numbers are highly likely due to degraded or loss of backwater habitat, caused by sedimentation and/or erosion of channel features within the created slough channels at three sites (sites #8, #9, and #14).
+These sites previously held high concentrations of tidewater goby and have now been abandoned as fish sampling sites.
+The 2017 captured tidewater gobies occurred at site #3, #4, and #17.

 Marine species were present in the estuary portion of the project area.
 Though the internal slough channel network provides saline habitat, most marine species were captured in the main channel Salt River.
-Marine species include: Bay Pipefish (Syngnthus leptorhynchus), Cabezon (Scorpaenichthys marmoratus) (Fig. 4), Dungeness Crab (Metacarcinus magister), Pacific Herring (Clupea pallasii), English Sole (Parophrys vetulus), Saddleback Gunnel (Pholis ornate), Shiner Surfperch (Cymatogaster aggregata) (Fig. 3), Starry Flounder (Platichthys stellatus) (Fig. 2), Surf (Hypomesus pretiosus) and Top Smelt (Atherinops affinis).
+Marine species include: Bay Pipefish (Syngnthus leptorhynchus), Pacific Herring (Clupea pallasii), Shiner Surfperch (Cymatogaster aggregata) (Fig. 3), Starry Flounder (Platichthys stellatus) (Fig. 2), and Top Smelt (Atherinops affinis).